Our Services

 Helpful Resources

-There are several factors to consider.
-See below for practical fixes to improve tracking, what a true ovulation pattern looks like, red flags that warrant a doctor’s input, and next-step options that could impact your fertility planning.
+Below, you'll find practical fixes to improve your tracking accuracy, what a true ovulation pattern looks like on a chart, red flags that warrant a doctor's input, and next-step options that could impact your fertility planning.

 So what's going on?